Enielen/files-and-folders/book/part1/part1.md

     </td>
     <td>
       <h3>INSIGHTS INTO YOUR RESEARCH PROCESS</h3>
-      <p>Ideally, files are named and organized in a way that helps document the process or sequence that you followed to gather the data.
+      <p>Ideally, files are named and organised in a way that helps document the process or sequence that you followed to gather the data.
 File names should provide hints about why/how each piece is relevant.
-Effective file naming and <span style="color: pink;">documentation of file naming schema</span> makes it easier to retrace your steps in a project when it’s time to analyze your results.</p>
+Effective file naming and documentation of file naming schema makes it easier to retrace your steps in a project when it’s time to analyse your results.</p>
     </td>
   </tr>
 </table>